david-fisher/320-S21-Track1/README.md

 The landing page only has a frontend component.

 ### Frontend
-1. CD into landing page/welcome-login
+1. `cd landing page/welcome-login`
-2. Run [ npm i ] inside terminal/gitbash, this should install all dependencies.
+2. Run `npm i` inside terminal/gitbash, this should install all dependencies.
-3. Run [ npm start ] inside the terminal
+3. Run `npm start` inside the terminal

 The page should open in a browser in localhost:3006 when its ready. <br />
 If it does not open up by itself, type [http://localhost:3006/home] and it should open